 - Syros – Syros Island National Airport (JSY)

-Have any additional questions about Greek islands with airports or planning a trip to Greece in general?
-Please don’t hesitate to reach out to me.
+Do you have any additional questions about Greek islands with airports or drawing up a Greece itinerary?

 I have been living in Greece since 2017.
 I am happy to assist with any questions and queries you may have.